 Notice what it is that Jeremiah is doing in these versus.
 Jeremiah begins honestly acknowledging what he is feeling, it's warm wood and gall, it's bitterness to him.
+But water from rock

-But Jeremiah doesn't stop with what he is feeling.
+Jeremiah doesn't stop with what he is feeling.
 Jeremiah then thinks right thoughts.
 He calls to mind, he calls to mind what he knows to be true, and that is the steadfast love of the Lord never ceases.
 Steadfast love is a translation of that great Hebrew word, hesedd, that's H-E-S-E-D, that literally means covenant love.
 It means that God has entered into covenant with His people by which he has sworn to always be faithful.
 Jeremiah calls out to mind, and that gives some hope for the future.
 Next, Jeremiah calls to mind God's mercies never come to an end.
 The word mercies is a beautiful word in the Hebrew.
 In the Hebrew, the word means womb.
 It speaks of a mother's love of mother's maternal longing for the child she carries in her womb.
 It's a very tender word.
-Jeremiah calls to mind God's mercies, not that it is plural, in order to emphasize that God's maternal longing, mercies for his people never come to an end.
+Jeremiah calls to mind God's mercies for his people never come to an end.
 Jeremiah adds that his mercies they're new every morning.
 God's mercies to us are fresh and new everyday.
 This is what Jeremiah calls to mind in difficult times and painful times and it gives Jeremiah hope for the future.